Skip to content

 Overview

-After two phases of community engagement, part of the site was rezoned in 2018 to allow for residential use.
-Approximately 2,000 sqm was retained as Public Use Zone where Development Victoria will work with Council and the community to develop a new park.
+Approximately 2,000 sqm of the site has been retained as Public Use Zone where we will work with Council and the community to develop a new park, to replace the existing one currently on site.

 0.8ha Project area